 - Once you’ve told yourself these affirmations and protected your self-esteem, try to avoid responding with hurtful comments.
-If you show anger or contempt, feelings can take longer to dissipate and you only wind up causing more damage.
+If you show anger or contempt, feelings can take longer to dissipate and you only end up causing more damage.

 - Make your disappointment clear.
 Explain that no one has the right to judge you, and that this simply shows that they don’t know you.
-Therefore, they have disappointed you.

-- Whoever dares to criticize your life and all you’ve experienced along the way is a person who wasn’t a good traveling companion.
+- Whoever dares to criticize your life and all you’ve experienced along the way is a person who isn’t a good traveling companion.
 It doesn’t matter whether it’s your mother, your sibling, or your partner.